These are the simple steps students need to take to complete their enrollment at Illinois.

-Students must log in once they've been admitted to manage their admitted checklist.
+Students must log in to myIllini once they've been admitted to manage their admitted checklist.
 This view-only checklist is provided to simply showcase the next steps to enrollment.

 IDs and Computing

-In order for students to check their financial aid status, they must claim and set their NetID and NetID Password, and Enterprise ID and Enterprise ID Password.
+In order for students to check their financial aid status, they must claim and set their NetID and NetID password, and Enterprise ID and Enterprise ID password.
 They will frequently use these to access resources on campus.
-To claim and set their NetID and NetID Password, they need their Admit ID and University Identification Number (UIN) located on the back of their Notice of Admission letter.
+To claim and set their NetID and NetID password, they need their Admit ID and University Identification Number (UIN), both of which are available when they log in to myIllini.

 Read more about IDs and Computing »

 Students interested in Financial Aid must complete the Free Application for Federal Student Aid (FAFSA) by March 15, 2014, and have the FAFSA information sent to the University of Illinois at Urbana-Champaign.
 International students are not eligible for financial aid and do not submit the FAFSA.

 Once a month, an email will be sent to students through their University of Illinois email address, reminding them to view their student account for recent activity and to make any payments by the due date.
 The University of Illinois does not mail paper billing statements.

 To allow a parent to view and make payments for tuition, fees, and University Housing charges, students will need to grant them access to their student account as an Authorized Payer.

 Read more about Tuition Billing and Payment Options (including the University of Illinois Payment Plan) »